ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 sudo reboot now
 ```

-Next, you should let the installer fix run through if all rights on the system should not fit somewhere.
+The next step is to run the installer fix if all rights on the system should not fit somewhere.
 This step is only a recommendation and is not absolutely necessary.

 ```